We all know that you go to Europe for the art, culture, food, and history.

 Prague, Czech Republic

 Prague is another great party city.
 The city itself is gorgeous, the people are beautiful, and the alcohol is cheap.
 Prices have been going up, but it’s still a much better deal than Western Europe.
 There are tons of bars where you can find affordable beer, and if you’re in the mood to dance, you’ll have no trouble finding clubs all over the city.
 Ohh, and Prague is home to Europe’s largest club — the 5-story Karlovy Lazne Club.
 This city truly has something for everyone.

 Krakow is small, but it knows how to party.
 Drinks are super cheap and there are bars and clubs all over the place — it’s no wonder this is a top spot for Europeans to throw a bachelor/bachelorette party.
 The locals are friendly, and they love vodka.
 Hint — you can’t outdrink a Polish person, so don’t even try.

-Lagos is known for its nice beaches and laid back atmosphere.
+Lagos is known for its nice beaches and laid-back atmosphere.
 It’s also a popular destination for backpackers thanks to its affordable prices and active nightlife.
-You’ll mostly find smaller bars and a few dance clubs, so it’s a nice choice for people that don’t want something as crazy as Barcelona.
+You’ll mostly find smaller bars and a few dance clubs, so it’s a nice choice for people who don’t want something as crazy as Barcelona.

 Stockholm gets knocked down a few pegs simply because it’s so expensive to drink and go out.
 But, on the other hand, Swedish people are gorgeous, so maybe it’s worth the price.
 And let me tell you, those Swedes know how to party and their club scene is amazing.
 The bouncers are sticklers for the dress code, so put a little effort into what you’re wearing.
 Also, guys better bring a few ladies with them or they probably won’t get in the door.

 Mykonos Island, Greece